wadpac/LIDStoolkit/README.md

 Note that all arguments used for the `detect_sleepbout` function can also be passed on to the `add_sleepbout_column` function:

 - sleepBinary: Numeric vector with for each epoch in time a 1 for sleep or a 0 for wakefulness
-- wakeBoutThreshold: Number between 0 and 1 being the maximum ratio of wakefulness allowed per 30 minutes
+- wakeBoutThreshold: Number between 0 and 1 being the allowed ratio of wakefulness per sleep bout
 - wakeBoutMin: Maximum duration of of a wakefulness bout
 - sleepBoutMin: Minimum duration of a sleep bout
 - epochSize: Epoch size in seconds